WALK THE COAST 2025

 Can I come on my own?

-Absolutely!
+Yes!
 Many participants join solo, and this is a great opportunity to meet like-minded people while supporting a worthwhile cause.

 If my family, friends or carer would like to come, do they also need to register?